-Projecting Sign on 7th Street façade:
+Wall Sign on 7th Street façade:

-The applicant proposes an angled projecting sign placed above the entryway.
-The proposed height of the sign is 4 feet 10 inches, and the width when viewing straight on is 10 feet.
-When viewing from the side, each sign face is 6 feet 10 inches in length and 33 square feet.
-The sign projects about 6 feet out from the building.
+The applicant proposes a wall sign placed above the entryway.
+The proposed height of the sign is 3 feet 7 inches, and the width is 8 feet 9 inches.
 The design of the sign is a marquee that is inspired by theater signs in the 1920s and 1930s.
 It is internally illuminated and includes bulbs around the perimeter of each sign face.